HDFGroup/hdf-rest-api/DatasetOps/GET_DatasetShape.rst

 class: A string with one of the following values:

  * H5S_NULL: A null dataspace, which has no elements
- * H5S_SCALAR: A dataspace with a single element (although possibly of a complext datatype)
+ * H5S_SCALAR: A dataspace with a single element (although possibly of a complex datatype)
  * H5S_SIMPLE: A dataspace that consists of a regular array of elements

 dims: An integer array whose length is equal to the number of dimensions (rank) of the dataspace.
-The value of each element gives the the current size of each dimension.
+The value of each element gives the current size of each dimension.
 Dims is not returned for H5S_NULL or H5S_SCALAR dataspaces.

 maxdims: An integer array whose length is equal to the number of dimensions of the